 Also, cooler temperatures allow soil to retain moisture better, so your watering efforts will be more long-lasting.
 Also, early fall seeding gives new turf an opportunity to establish before winter.

 Now you know the best time to perform essential lawn care and landscape maintenance tasks for your Texas lawn.
 Are you game to dive in and start working in the yard?
 Or, maybe you’d rather pick and choose which lawn care tasks to tackle and leave the rest to the pros.
 We don’t blame you if want to partner with a lawn care service that is equipped to manage all of your lawn care so you can just enjoy the outdoors without all the work.Seriously, you deserve a break—and the best lawn.
-Get a free quote, get $25 off your first visit, and then enjoy the best lawn on the block!
+Get a Free Quote, then you can enjoy the best lawn on the block!